777Rob/joint-wallet/README.md

 - Smart contract used is from [samuelemarro-github-repository](https://github.com/samuelemarro/gr13-vite-joint-account) It was developed for - [contract-bounty](https://gitcoin.co/issue/28534)
 - Project is based off of [Vite Express](https://github.com/vitelabs/vite-express)
-- GraphQL endpoint is created to make data querying simpler
+- Contract data is fetched in graphql server

 # Getting Started